Strawberry Shortcakes Recipe – Awesome dessert with crumbly biscuits that are topped and filled with strawberries and whipped cream.

 Besides, the strawberry trifle does not translate well on photos.
 I tried it once before and it was a disaster.

-These shortcakes are pretty to look at and even better to eat.
-I wanted to keep this recipe simple and traditional thus, for the cakes, I made biscuits with a bit of flour, some neufchatel cheese and orange zest.
+- These strawberry shortcakes are pretty to look at and even better to eat.
+I wanted to keep this recipe simple and traditional thus, for the cakes, I made biscuits with a bit of flour, some cream cheese and orange zest.
 Beautiful.

 SCROLL DOWN FOR THE RECIPE!